Automotive Excellence, Inc.

 Worn or loose components affect the suspension system’s ability to control motion and alignment angles, resulting in a deterioration of vehicle handling and stability, and accelerated tire wear.
 The main components of the suspension system are:

-If the suspension ball joints are worn, it will cause the spindle to wander causing the steering wheel to shake.
-Ball joints are a normal service item and need to be inspected regularly.
-Inspect lower ball joints and tie rod ends for excessive wear.
+A worn suspension ball joint will cause the spindle to wander, resulting in steering wheel vibrations.
+Regular inspections are needed for ball joints, a common item that needs to be serviced.
+Check the lower joints’ ball joints and tie rod ends for excessive wear.

 A car’s steering wheel is connected to the steering gear that helps the steering wheel turn the wheels.
 The steering gear is connected to the wheels via the tie rod ends.
 The job of the tie rod end is to ensure the wheels are aligned.
-It provides the adjustment for wheel alignment that keeps the tires from wearing out on the inner and outer edges.
-If they wear out, the wheels will lose alignment and you may find that the tires and steering wheels are shaking when you drive the car.
+It adjusts wheel alignment, keeping the tires from wearing out on the inner and outer edges.
+If they wear out, the wheels will lose alignment, and you may find that the tires and steering wheels are shaking when you drive the car.

-The primary function of your cars suspension and steering systems is to allow the wheels to move independently of the car, while keeping it “suspended” and stable.
-Any play or uncontrolled motion in these systems results in a deterioration of handling and accelerated tire wear.
+The primary function of your car’s suspension and steering systems is to allow the wheels to move independently of the car while keeping it “suspended” and stable.
+Any play or uncontrolled motion in these systems resulted in a deterioration of handling and accelerated tire wear.
 Vehicle alignment is closely tied to the condition of the suspension and steering systems, car suspension and steering.

 The main components of a Conventional system are:

 The main components of a Rack and Pinion steering system are:

 Get peace of mind with a Power Steering System Inspection at Automotive Excellence because we have a team of Certified Technicians.
 They understand your vehicle’s Power Steering System inside and out.